Kalki Koechlin

-Koechlin's continued association with such commercial films as the supernatural thriller Ek Thi Daayan (2013) and the musical drama Gully Boy (2019) sustained her success, as she continued to draw praise for her performances in independent films, including the comedy drama Waiting (2015) and the slice of life film Ribbon (2017).
-She won further acclaim and a National Film Award for her role of a young woman with cerebral palsy in the coming-of-age drama Margarita with a Straw (2014).
-Beginning in late 2010s, Koechlin made a transition to web content and appeared in a spate of successful web series.
-She drew particular praise for her portrayal of a lonely socialite in Amazon Prime Video's Made in Heaven and a self-styled godwoman in Netflix's Sacred Games (both 2019).
+Koechlin's commercial success continued with the supernatural thriller Ek Thi Daayan (2013) and the musical drama Gully Boy (2019), while she received praise for her performances in independent films, including Waiting (2015) and Ribbon (2017).
+She earned acclaim and the National Film Award – Special Jury Award for her role of a young woman with cerebral palsy in the coming-of-age drama Margarita with a Straw (2014).
+Koechlin has since played supporting roles in streaming projects, including Amazon Prime Video's romantic drama Made in Heaven (2019–2023) and Netflix's crime thriller Sacred Games (2019) and drama film Kho Gaye Hum Kahan (2023).

 Koechlin has written, produced, and acted in several stage productions.
-She co-wrote the drama Skeleton Woman (2009), which won her The MetroPlus Playwright Award, and made her directorial debut on stage with the tragicomedy Living Room (2015).
-Koechlin is also an activist and promotes various causes ranging from health and education to women empowerment and gender equality.
+She co-wrote the drama Skeleton Woman (2009), which won her the MetroPlus Playwright Award, and made her directorial debut on stage with the tragicomedy Living Room (2015).
+Koechlin is also an activist and promotes various causes ranging from health and education to women's empowerment and gender equality.